13 Mistakes That Shorten Your Laptop’s Life

 You pick your laptop up by the screen

-It’s easy to grab an open laptop by the top, where the screen is, but it can mean bad news for your computer.
+It’s easy to grab an open laptop by the top, where the screen is, but that can mean bad news for your computer.
 There are metal screws attached to your laptop’s plastic case, and yanking on those screws can loosen them.
 “Naturally, metal is slightly stronger…and moving it around causes stress on the plastic,” says Schoeffler.
 “If it bends too much, it will eventually snap or get loose to the point where it starts to deteriorate.
 Be kind to your laptop by scooping it up from the bottom instead.

 You pop your laptop loose into a bag